 When was the last time you received a nice piece of snail mail?

 Automate your business greeting cards in minutes.
 Postable will print, address, and mail them for you.

 A long long time ago.

 Your clients will not expect to receive a handwritten card from a business.
-You’ll also be able to scale this method to more than just one or two (or three) customers at once.
-It’s easy to send hundreds of personal* greeting cards to all your clients in minutes.
+You’ll also be able to scale this method to more than just one or two (or three etc.) customers at once.
+It’s easy to send hundreds of personal greeting cards to all your clients in minutes.
 Surprising and delighting them with very little actual effort.

 If you’re a real estate agent, for example, you could send your past clients a Home Anniversary card.
-This is the perfect way to remind them of how much work you put into their house while delighting them to the occasion.
+This is the perfect way to remind them of how much work you put into their house while delighting them on the occasion.